-UK Boosts Hydrogen, EVs and CCS With New 10-Point Net-Zero Plan
+UK Boosts Hydrogen, EVs and Carbon Capture With New Net-Zero Plan

 The opposition Labour Party was quick to criticize the scale of the plans, claiming that only £4 billion of the £12 billion plan is in fact new funding.
 While party politics are of course very much in play, the party’s assertion that the green recovery plan is dwarfed by those of France and Germany would appear to hold water.

-France is spending €30 billion over the next two years on its green recovery including €11 billion for transport and €7 billion on energy efficiency.
+France is spending €30 billion over the next two years on its green recovery, including €11 billion for transport and €7 billion on energy efficiency.
 Hydrogen is receiving €2 billion.